sboily/flask-wazo-video/README.md

 This is a simple web-based video conferencing application using Flask and Wazo Platform.

-Based on Twilio exemple https://github.com/miguelgrinberg/flask-twilio-video.
+Thanks to Miguel Grinberg for his exemple based on Twilio.
+Check the source code here: https://github.com/miguelgrinberg/flask-twilio-video.

 ![Screenshot](screenshot.jpg)